Первинний альдостеронізм

 ЗаAshley B. Grossman, MD, University of Oxford; Fellow, Green-Templeton College

-Primary aldosteronism is aldosteronism caused by autonomous production of aldosterone by the adrenal cortex (due to hyperplasia, adenoma, or carcinoma).
+Primary aldosteronism is a disorder caused by autonomous production of aldosterone by the adrenal cortex (due to hyperplasia, adenoma, or carcinoma).
 Symptoms and signs include episodic weakness, elevated blood pressure, and hypokalemia.
 Diagnosis includes measurement of plasma aldosterone levels and plasma renin activity.
 Treatment depends on cause.
 A tumor is removed if possible; in hyperplasia, spironolactone or related drugs may normalize blood pressure and eliminate other clinical features.

 (See also Overview of Adrenal Function.)

-Aldosterone is the most potent mineralocorticoid produced by the adrenals.
+Aldosterone is the most potent mineralocorticoid produced by the adrenal cortex.
 It causes sodium retention and potassium loss.
 In the kidneys, aldosterone causes transfer of sodium from the lumen of the distal tubule into the tubular cells in exchange for potassium and hydrogen.
 The same effect occurs in salivary glands, sweat glands, cells of the intestinal mucosa, and in exchanges between intracellular fluid (ICF) and extracellular fluid (ECF).

 Primary aldosteronism is caused by an